-Express lanes are one of the high-tech strategies being implemented in the Bay Area and throughout the country to keep people moving on existing roadways using proven technology, engineering expertise and dynamic pricing.
-When compared to High Occupancy Vehicle (HOV) only lanes, express lanes maximize the efficiency of the entire roadway by offering excess capacity to solo drivers willing to pay a toll — offering drivers the opportunity to purchase a faster trip, with speeds generally 10mph faster than the regular lanes during peak commute.
+Express lanes are one of the high-tech strategies being implemented in the Bay Area and throughout the country to keep people moving on existing roadways using proven technology, engineering expertise, and dynamic pricing.
+When compared to High Occupancy Vehicle (HOV) only lanes, express lanes maximize the efficiency of the entire roadway by offering the excess capacity to solo drivers willing to pay a toll — offering drivers the opportunity to purchase a faster trip, with speeds generally 10mph faster than the regular lanes during peak commute.
 Express lanes implement dynamic pricing—varying toll costs based on real-time traffic levels in the Express Lane—ensuring traffic in the lane continues to ﬂow.

 I-580 Express Lanes, Alameda County

 The I-580 Express Lanes opened through Dublin, Pleasanton and Livermore in February 2016.
 The project involved converting HOV lanes to express lanes along I-580 between Dublin and Livermore.
 Prior to the conversion, new HOV lanes were constructed in the eastbound and westbound directions through the Tri-valley corridor.
 The eastbound conversion required additional roadway widening and installation of fully electronic tolling equipment throughout the project corridor.
 The westbound segment of the project required a complete lane widening to add the express lane and required buffer at areas of limited access.

 AMG staff provided oversight for project development of $336 million suite of projects to construct the new I-580 HOV and Express lanes.
 Improvements included right of way acquisition, construction of new HOV/Express and auxiliary lanes, installation of TOS, toll system and ramp metering and pavement rehabilitation.